GaspardZeBear/pylogen/README.md

---trigger : if more than trigger events in the jobqueue, start a new worker --prefork : number of workers to start before generation begins --decrease : number of consecutive times the controller found no job in queue : then kills a worker to spare resources
+--trigger : if more than trigger events in the jobqueue, start a new worker --prefork : number of workers to start before generation begins --decrease : number of consecutive times the controller found no job in queue : then kills a worker to spare resources --burst : non-linear : at a given time a burst of events will be generated

+The max size of a burst can be controlled
+--- burst = 0 : burst has random size, max equals to mean requested throughput
+--- burst = n : burst has random size, max equals to n
+--- burst = f<n> : burst has fixed size <n>

+burst = f1 is the same as burst = 1 !

+After a burst of size n, the n-1 following triggers won't generate any events

 ### Scenario